stm32duino/wiki_contrib/Home.md

 # Troubleshooting

-If you have any issue to download/use a package, you could [file an issue on BoardManagerFiles](https://github.com/stm32duino/BoardManagerFiles/issues/new) github.
+If you have any issue to download/use a package, you could [file an issue on BoardManagerFiles](https://github.com/stm32duino/BoardManagerFiles/issues/new) GitHub.

 For STM32 Core or tools issue, file an issue on the related Github:
  * [Arduino_Core_STM32](https://github.com/stm32duino/Arduino_Core_STM32/issues/new).